Skip to main content Skip to main navigation Skip to search

 HASTE (Enhancing rapid decision-support for emergency animal disease outbreaks) is a national collaboration to strengthen Australia’s preparedness and response to emergency animal disease outbreaks.
 It does this through engagement, analytics, distribution, and operationalisation.

-The project is co-funded by the Australian Research Data Commons (ARDC), the University of Melbourne, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), and the Australian Government Department of Agriculture, Fisheries and Forestry.
+Phase one of the project is co-funded by the Australian Research Data Commons (ARDC), the University of Melbourne, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), and the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF).
 HASTE was created to meet the growing need for rapid, scalable, and interoperable decision-support tools for animal health emergencies.

 By building trusted, data-driven models, HASTE gives decision-makers greater ability to manage complex outbreak scenarios with confidence and precision.
 These decision makers include government authorities and industry peak bodies.